recenasu/Challenge-01/README.md

 >* AC04: Accessible alt Attributes
 >   -   Implementation
 >       -   Added "title="People around a conference table"" to the "figure" element
->       -   Added "alt="Notebook, laptop, coffee cup, and other desktop items"" to the "img" element for the "search-engine-optimization" article
+>       -   Added "alt="Notebook, laptop, coffee cup, and other desktop items"" to the "img" element for the "search-engine-optimization" section article
->       -   Added "alt="Hands of person at desk using laptop and cell phone"" to the "img" element for the "online-reputation-management" article
+>       -   Added "alt="Hands of person at desk using laptop and cell phone"" to the "img" element for the "online-reputation-management" section article
->       -   Added "alt="People around a table using social media on multiple types of devices"" to the "img" element for the "social-media-marketing" article
+>       -   Added "alt="People around a table using social media on multiple types of devices"" to the "img" element for the "social-media-marketing" section article
+>       -   Added "alt="Gear-Arrow-Money icon"" to the "img" element for the "lead-generation" aside article
+>       -   Added "alt="Person with a radiating light bulb head wearing a tie - icon"" to the "img" element for the "brand-awareness" aside article
+>       -   Added "alt="Gear with dollar sign icon"" to the "img" element for the "cost-management" aside article

 >* AC05: Sequential Heading Attributes
 >   -   Implementation: